-The Control of Dogs Order 1992 states that- “Every dog while on a public highway or place of public resort must wear a collar with the name and address of the owner inscribed on it or a plate or badge attached to it.”
+The Control of Dogs Order 1992 states, “Every dog while on a public highway or place of public resort must wear a collar with the name and address of the owner inscribed on it or a plate or badge attached to it.”

 - Visual – unlike chips, which are under the skin and can only be read with a specialist piece of equipment, tags are visible.
-In fact, most people who come across a stray or lost dog will look for a collar and for an engraved tag.
+In fact, most people who come across a stray or lost Dog will look for a collar and an engraved tag.
 In many cases, the information on the tag quickly reunited the Dog and frantic owners.

 - Basic, key information – anyone looking to reunite a lost dog with its owner needs only one key valuable piece of information: a phone number.
-Simply calling the number, asking if they own a black poodle and is it lost is sufficient to reunite dog and owner.
+Call the number, asking if they own a black poodle and if it is lost is sufficient to reunite Dog and owner.